Fidelio Tata, PhD⎢CASP MONITOR

 CASP Knowledge & Competence Monitor:

-This Monitor identifies genuinely new regulatory, supervisory and market developments on knowledge and competence requirements for Crypto-Asset Service Providers (CASPs) under MiCA.
-It tracks ESMA and NCA publications, supervisory signals, legal and academic analysis, training offerings and industry commentary against the baseline established by ESMA’s Guidelines ESMA35‑24871704‑2922 on knowledge and competence.
+This Monitor identifies genuinely new regulatory, supervisory and market developments relevant to knowledge and competence frameworks for Crypto-Asset Service Providers (CASPs) under MiCA.
+It covers ESMA and NCA publications, supervisory practice, regulatory and academic analysis, competence and CPD offerings, and selected industry commentary where they go beyond the baseline established by ESMA’s Guidelines ESMA35-24871704-2922 on knowledge and competence.

-The Monitor focuses on developments that affect how CASPs must design, evidence and defend staff knowledge and competence frameworks in the context of authorisation and ongoing supervision.
-It is designed to support CASPs in aligning their competence frameworks with emerging supervisory expectations, national implementation practices and the transition to the 1 July 2026 MiCA deadline across EU jurisdictions.
+The Monitor focuses on developments that affect how CASPs design, evidence, maintain and defend competence frameworks across staff and management functions in the context of authorisation and ongoing supervision.
+It is designed to support CASPs in aligning their competence frameworks with emerging supervisory expectations, national implementation practices and evolving authorisation and supervisiory expectations across EU jurisdictions.

-The CASP Knowledge & Competence Monitor is distributed by invitation only and is typically bundled with my role‑based MiCA CPD training and advisory mandates for CASPs.
+The CASP Knowledge & Competence Monitor is distributed by invitation only and is typically bundled with my embedded CASP competence and CPD framework engagements.
 In select cases, additional CASPs may be invited where this is aligned with ongoing CPD collaboration.

 BACKGROUND: ESMA KNOWLEDGE & COMPETENCE GUIDELINES